-Hearing of his passing, and with a desire to reflect on his legacy, I have just listened again closely to his parts for Presley hits like “Hound Dog,” “Jailhouse Rock,” “Mystery Train,” “Blue Suede Shoes,” “Heartbreak Hotel,” and a number of others across his years with Elvis.
+With a desire to reflect on his legacy, I listened again closely to his parts for Presley hits like “Hound Dog,” “Jailhouse Rock,” “Mystery Train,” “Blue Suede Shoes,” “Heartbreak Hotel,” and a number of others across his years with Elvis.

-I am struck anew by Scotty’s wide dynamic range, his sweet warm sound, his generous group musicianship, and his remarkable combination of adventurousness and restraint as a player.
-I am excited all over again to ear-witness through the magic of recording the foundational links Moore is creating in the early sides with Elvis — bridges he is building or reinforcing across musical traditions.
-His knitting together of techniques and materials from swing, jazz, country blues, and ragtime fingerpicking, whatever the song seems to require, is continually astonishing.
+I was struck anew by Scotty’s wide dynamic range, his sweet warm sound, his generous group musicianship, and his remarkable combination of adventurousness and restraint as a player.
+I was excited all over again to ear-witness through the magic of recording the foundational links Moore created in the early sides with Elvis — bridges he built or reinforced across musical traditions.
+His knitting together of techniques and materials from swing, jazz, country blues, and ragtime fingerpicking, whatever the song seems to require, was continually astonishing.

-I appreciate today with fresh ears Moore’s splendid and courageous balance as a musician, his ability to support the singer but also to assert the guitar as a lead voice through multiple strategies — to protect the groove but also to dare.
+I can appreciate today Moore’s splendid and courageous balance as a musician, his ability to support the singer but also to assert the guitar as a lead voice through multiple strategies — to protect the groove but also to dare.

-So much could be said about Scotty Moore’s achievements as a recording musician, and those who knew him are sharing wonderful stories of the man.
+So much could be said about Scotty Moore’s achievements as a recording musician, and those who knew him have shared wonderful stories of the man.
 But I’ll share one more moment of his recorded brilliance which has informed my thinking, my sense of what it means to play in a band.